-Perot Museum of Nature and Science
+Perot Museum of Nature and Science - Downtown Dallas

 If you think this place is only for lovers of dinosaur bones, think again!
 Kids will be entertained for hours with a variety of things to do like the early childhood creative time art lab, science activity stations, films, discovery camps and much more.

-Dallas Museum of Art
+Dallas Museum of Art - Dallas Arts District

 Besides being a place to admire the wonders of global art, the DMA has a wide range of programs for younger kids and teenagers.
 Be sure to check out the DMA Teen program to connect and inspire teens with art.
 There are also art classes for babies and toddlers at various times, so check out opportunities in the art studio.

 Fun for the entire family, parents can perfect their drive and enjoy a beverage, while the kids can swing to their heart's content.
-Top Golf also offers half-day clinics throughout the year and specialised coaching with certified golf pro's if you're looking for a little extra lift for your kids' game.
+Top Golf also offers half-day clinics throughout the year and specialized coaching with certified golf pro's if you're looking for a little extra lift for your kids' game.
 It's also climate controlled to keep you cozy in the colder months.

-Summit Indoor Rock Climbing
+Summit Indoor Rock Climbing - North Dallas

 Get your kids moving and stretching with classes for all ages.
 Summit provides introduction lessons for kids ages 3-6 with fun games, obstacles and balance work and teen programs for more agile movers.
 Parents are also encouraged to be involved and get into the action.

-Ice Rink at Galleria Dallas
+Ice Rink at Galleria Dallas - North Dallas

 When the weather is cold outside, combining a shopping experience with some ice skating will always be a fun day out with the kids.
 Whether your kids are interested in a one-off session or want lessons to learn how to perfect their skills further, the ice-skating center has a variety of different options to embrace.

-Texas Discovery Gardens & Butterfly House
+Texas Discovery Gardens & Butterfly House - South Dallas

 While the Texas Discovery Garden is set on 7.5 acres of beautiful organic gardens in Fair Park with a variety of outdoor play options, they also have an incredible inside two-story butterfly house where kids can get up close and personal with hundreds of free-flying butterflies.
 Besides the chance of having a butterfly land on your nose, kids will love the toddler talks and butterfly release programs held daily.

-Dallas World Aquarium
+Dallas World Aquarium - Downtown Dallas

 One the highlights of the Dallas World Aquarium is that this place isn't just about the sea life.
 While kids will love aquarium displays featuring sharks, rays and jellyfish - this place also has an impressive rainforest exhibit full of exotic birds, sloths, endangered animals like Orinoco crocodiles, Antillean manatees and so much more.
 Kids can touch and feel some of the animals and learn about conservation projects so kids can be more aware of the environment and ocean and rainforest conservation projects.

-Escape The Room
+Escape The Room - North Dallas

 The perfect way to test your mind and see how well your family communicates and works as a team under pressure.
 This one has all types of levels to keep you thinking and great for older kids and teens who love puzzles.
 While the puzzles are designed for adult minds, teens will be more than fine with the challenges but children under 14 years old will need to be with an adult.